Subhomogeneous Deep Equilibrium Models: Experiments

-We consider also a convolutional variant of these implicit-layers, the only difference with the above dense layers is in the weights matrices, which we substitute with the standard convolutional kernels.
-For the SubDEQ, we decide to normalize each element of the batch for the feedforward, while with the convolutions we normalize along each row.For the nODE, we integrate the ODE over the interval $[0,1]$, as the output of the implicit layer we took the solution at time $t=1$.
-To have a fairer comparison among the models, we normalize the output of the implicit--layers of the MonDEQ and the nODE using the same norm as the SubDEQ.
-For all the models, in order to mitigate the normalization effect, on the normalized output of the implicit layers, we apply 1d batch normalization for the feedforward layers and 2d batch normalization for the convolutional layers.
+We also consider a convolutional variant of these implicit layers, the only difference with the above dense layers is in the weights matrices, which we substitute with the standard convolutional kernels.
+For the standard explicit network baseline, we replace the implicit layer with a standard one using the same hyperparameter and $\tanh$ as the activation function, in both, the dense and the convolutional case.
+For the normalized SubDEQ as in \eqref{eq:subdeq_shiftedtanh_normalized}, we decide to normalize each element of the batch for the feedforward, while with the convolutions we normalize along each row.
+For the nODE, we integrate the ODE over the interval $[0,1]$, as the output of the implicit layer we took the solution at time $t=1$.
+For all the models, we apply 1d batch normalization for the feedforward layers and 2d batch normalization for the convolutional layers.
 Moreover, as a last step, we feed the embedding into a softmax classifier, but with the convolutional architectures, before it, we apply an average pooling and then we flatten the tensor.
 We describe all the details about the hyperparameters in \Cref{tab:model_hyper} in \Cref{app:additional-data-results}.